 Motor Insurance can be broadly classified under below heads:

-Car Insurance gives coverage against accidental loss or damages to own car or to a third party.
+Car Insurance gives coverage against accidental loss or damages to own car or a third party.
 While choosing a car insurance policy, a person should always compare the premium offered by various insurers to ensure that he got the best deal.
 The amount of premium would depend on the make & value of the car, state from where it is registered and the manufacturing year.

 The damages to the vehicle due to below perils are covered in motor insurance-